Modified with permission from:

 Over geologic time, sources and sinks generally balance.
 In today's atmosphere, however, levels are climbing in a dramatic and easily measurable fashion, providing evidence that there are now more sources than sinks.

 There are natural sources of as well.
 Plants and animals give off while alive and respiring and when dead and decaying (bacteria that consume the dead bodies respire too, after all).
 Carbonate rocks contain that can be released by exposure to acid and/or weathering.
 Certain naturally carbonated spring waters (for example, Perrier water) contain because the water has passed though carbonate rocks on its way to the surface.
 Volcanoes are also a source of .
-However, these geological sources are insignificant when compared to the human sources.

 Scientists typically monitor the concentration of in atmospheric samples by using sensitive devices called infrared gas analyzers.
 These devices pass a beam of infrared (IR) light through a sample of gas.
 The amount of IR that reaches a detector on the other side can be used to determine the amount of in the sample.
 A worldwide network of monitoring stations currently tracks the earth's rising levels.